Azure/AzureStackHCI-EvalGuide/README.md

 ## Welcome to the Azure Stack HCI Evaluation Guide ##

-In this guide, we'll walk you through evaluating Azure Stack HCI.
+In this guide, we'll walk you experiencing a number of the amazing capabilities within Azure Stack HCI, and set the foundation for you to explore in your own time.

 As part of the guide, there will be 2 main paths for evaluation that you can choose from.